Doctoral Advisor: Carol Liebler, Ph.D. and Makana Chock, Ph.D.

 B.A., Design, Maryville College

-CM Liebler, D. Peters, A. Powers (2022, August).
+- CM Liebler, D. Peters, A. Powers (2022, August).
 Policing the media agenda: News, sources and the “Missing White Child Syndrome” [Paper Presentation].
 Association for Education in Journalism and Mass Communication (AEJMC) Conference 2022, Detroit MI, United States.

 Bio:

-Prior to continuing his education as a doctoral student, David Peters worked in advertising and web development, and occasionally works as a consultant for SEO development and PPC ad campaigns.
+Prior to continuing his education as a doctoral student, David worked in advertising and web development, and occasionally works as a consultant for SEO development and PPC ad campaigns.
+While completing his undergraduate degree at Maryville College, he was the editor-in-chief of the Highland Echo Newspaper, vice president of Maryville’s AIGA (American Institute of Graphic Arts) chapter, a member of the student philanthropy advisory board and department chair of the Study Abroad Ambassadors.

-While completing his undergraduate degree at Maryville College, Peters was the editor-in-chief of the Highland Echo Newspaper, vice president of Maryville’s AIGA (American Institute of Graphic Arts) chapter, a member of the student philanthropy advisory board and department chair of the Study Abroad Ambassadors.
-As a master's student at the Newhouse School, Peters served as an instructional assistant and research assistant for several professors and for the Tully Center for Free Speech.
-Peters has received numerous awards for his academic and journalistic writing, leadership, design, research and defense of the First Amendment.
+During his time at Syracuse University in the S.I.
+Newhouse School of Public Communications as a master’s student and in the doctoral program, David has pursued numerous opportunities that have enriched his academic experience, serving as an instructional assistant and research assistant for several professors for the Tully Center for Free Speech, receiving numerous awards for his academic and journalistic writing, leadership, design, research and defense of the First Amendment.